+Under normal circumstances, individual special enrollment periods typically last up to 60 days after a qualifying life event.
 To find out if you qualify for a special enrollment period and for what duration:

 - Visit HealthCare.gov and answer a few questions.
 This screening tool will help you determine whether or not you may be eligible and point you toward the correct state-based or federally facilitated exchange from which to begin the application process.

 - Contact your state-based or federally facilitated exchange.
 Find your exchange.